docker/docs/docker-hub/repos.md

 ## Pushing a repository image to Docker Hub

-In order to push a repository to the Docker Hub, you need to name your local image using your Docker Hub username, and the repository name that you created in the previous step.
+To push a repository to the Docker Hub, you need to name your local image using your Docker Hub username, and the repository name that you created in the previous step.
 You can add multiple images to a repository, by adding a specific `:<tag>` to